 SWIMMERS AND BOATERS REMINDER-

-The water is warm now and lots of people are out swimming.
+The water is getting warmer now and lots of people are out swimming.
 The Megunticook Watershed Association urges boaters to be vigilant and always know what is ahead of them.
 When waterskiing and tubing, state law requires boaters to have a spotter on board.
 The boat driver should concentrate on where they’re going, NOT on what’s happening at the end of the tow rope.

 When open water swimming, folks should follow these guidelines: